Figma Plugin

 - Branching flows — multi-frame selections produce a single linear path.
 Add conditional branches in the editor.

 - Updating existing flows — each import creates a new flow.
-Adding screens to an already-published flow from Figma is not supported.
+Adding screens to a published flow from Figma is not supported.

 - Mixed text styles — a single text layer with mixed fonts, sizes, or colors imports with only its dominant style.